FazeFlynn/CloudDevOps-Class/readme.md

 ---

 ### **Phase 7: Deployment Preparation**
-- **Definition**: Prepares the validated build artifacts for deployment to staging or production environments.
+Prepares the validated build artifacts for deployment to staging or production environments.
 - **Key Activities**:
   1. **Tagging**:
      - Add tags to code and artifacts for version control.